-Come on down to Kingston Maurward Animal Park and spend a fun filled day feeding our sheep, alpacas, chickens and goats, meet the piglets, miniature Shetland ponies, alpacas, giant rabbits and many more!
+Come on down to Kingston Maurward Animal Park and spend a fun filled day feeding our sheep, alpacas and goats, meet the piglets, miniature Shetland ponies, chickens, rabbits, guinea pigs and many more!

 Learn all about how Kingston Maurward is helping to conserve our animal heritage through our work with the Rare Breeds Survival Trust and enjoy coffee and snacks while children enjoy the play areas.